-Fig.14.
+Fig. 14.
 Impact zones of the excavation

-Individual interactions, including local conditions and experience, should be considered for determination of the range of impact zones and the range of probable vertical displacements of soil beyond the excavation support system (particularly positive displacements).
-To estimate possible displacements with FEM, we should determine reliable geotechnical parameters of the ground, adopt the relevant model of the ground, the reliable software and experience in such calculations, supported with results from measuring the completed objects.
-Investigation performed by Italian researchers from the University of Salerno is an example of successful research and development works [10, 11, 12, 13].
-The paper [13] proposed, inter alias, the design procedure for deep excavations based on single- or multi-criteria probabilistic analyses for reinforced concrete and masonry buildings.
+The paper [13] proposed, inter alia, the design procedure for deep excavations based on single- or multi-criteria probabilistic analyses for reinforced concrete and masonry buildings.
 Ground deformations were modelled with the advanced material model implemented into PLAXIS software (developed by Plaxis bv), which also covered geometry and non-linear behaviour of the soil (H-S (hardening soil) model with Mohr-Coulomb criterion), sequences of (static and operational) loads, boundary conditions, and building-soil interactions.
-This procedure was applied to a large open-pit excavation of the design new subway line in the city of Naples (Italy) [11, 12, 13].
-The damage function, proposed by Burland [54], of horizontal deformations and the deflection ratio [10, 11, 12] was used for excavation-induced damage to masonry structures.
-Twodimensional probabilistic analyses were conducted on a typical building with a height h = 20 m and a width L = 30 m located within a different distance from the excavation edge.
-The probability of serious damage was demonstrated to be the highest when a building is situated within a distance smaller than $1.5H{\rm w}$ ( $H{\rm w}$ - excavation depth) and decreases with an increasing distance.
-On the other hand, the probability of moderate and minor damage is increasing with an increasing distance of the building from the excavation edge.
-This behaviour is due to the fact that horizontal deformations cease to exist in a much slower pace than vertical displacements, which are the most critical near the excavation edge.
+This procedure was applied to a large open-pit excavation of the design new subway line in the city of Naples (Italy) [11-13].
+The damage function, proposed by Burland [54], of horizontal deformations and the deflection ratio [10-12] was used for excavation-induced damage to masonry structures.
+Two-dimensional probabilistic analyses were conducted on a typical building with a height h = 20 m and a width L = 30 m located within a different distance from the excavation edge.
+The probability of serious damage was demonstrated to be the highest when a building is situated within a distance smaller than $1.5 H_w$ (H_w - excavation depth) and decreases with the increasing distance.
+On the other hand, the probability of moderate and minor damage increases with the growing distance of the building from the excavation edge.
+This behaviour is due to the fact that horizontal deformations cease to exist at a much slower pace than vertical displacements, which are the most critical near the excavation edge.
 Areas that cause minor damage to buildings may be observed in the most distant zones from the excavation edge.
-The analyses described in the papers [11, 12, 13] are convergent with Polish know-how [27, 49, 50] and design recommendations [30] (cf. point 4-5).
+The analyses described in the papers [11-13] are convergent with Polish know-how [27,49,50] and design recommendations [30] (cf. items 4-5).